Refinitiv/refinitiv-ui/documents/src/pages/elements/overlay-menu.md

 ## Data property interface

-The `data` property of the `ef-overlay-menu` use the [OverlayMenuData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/overlay-menu/helpers/types.ts) type for its data items.
+The `data` property of the `ef-overlay-menu` uses the [OverlayMenuData](https://github.com/Refinitiv/refinitiv-ui/blob/v6/packages/elements/src/overlay-menu/helpers/types.ts) type for its data items.
 Each item is `ItemData` type extended from [DataItem](./custom-components/utils/data-management#data-item).

 ## Managing selection